 It’s good to know the information above, but to be honest, most of it is common sense.
 The chances of you ever needing to fight off a shark is basically zero (you’d lose, by the way).
 Plus, staying with a group should be a given, and that alone is enough of a deterrent for most sharks.

-As for the rest of this article, we will shed more light on how dangerous sharks really are and the steps you should do to stay safe in case you encounter some sharks while snorkeling.
+As for the rest of this article, we will shed more light on how dangerous sharks really are and the steps you should do to stay safe in case you encounter some sharks (or other marine life with sharp teeth) while snorkeling.

 Are sharks dangerous?